prohetamine/radio-launcher/README.md

 ![menu](https://github.com/prohetamine/radio-launcher/blob/main/media/2.png)

-We are on the air, dragging tracks from the tracks and favorites sections to the air forming a queue order.
+We are on the air, dragging tracks from the "Tracks" and "Favorites" sections to the air forming a queue order.

 ![menu](https://github.com/prohetamine/radio-launcher/blob/main/media/3.png)